 So, what are the best clothes to wear to bed while camping?

-Smart wool is the best thing to wear to bed when camping, since it can adapt to warm or cool weather.
+Wear smart mart wool to bed when camping, since it can adapt to warm or cool weather.
 What you wear for sleepwear while camping depends on your climate and environment.
 Different temperatures call for different attire.
 Warm weather will, of course, require different clothing to wear to bed than cool weather will.

 No matter what temperatures you’re dealing with, consider smart wool garments as a top pick.
 Of course, in warmer weather, you could go the old-fashioned route and use the layered approach with a synthetic material t-shirt or a long sleeve breathable shirt with a comfy pair of sweats or traditional thermals.
 Layers make it easy to adjust and keep you prepared for anything.